Business and Human Rights Centre

 Themes

-BHRIGHT’s research is conducted under eight main themes, and each theme is overseen by a leader who brings together groups of researchers and students interested in the key concerns of the theme.
+BHRIGHT’s research is conducted under seven main themes, overseen by leaders who bring together groups of researchers and students interested in the key concerns of the theme.

 Climate change and environment